stitchesjs/stitches/CONTRIBUTING.md

    git checkout -b fix/something
    ```

-3. If your code follows our practices, then push your feature branch:
+3. If your code passes all the tests, then push your feature branch:
    ```bash
    # Test current code
    yarn test # or npm test